Kavin2028/Wheat-Disease-Detection/README.md

 Base Papers:
 https://www.sciencedirect.com/science/article/pii/S2352914821001313

-Run the model so the pre-trained model get downloaded n .h5 format use the pre-trained model to detect the diseases.
+Run the model so the pre-trained model get downloaded in .h5 format use the pre-trained model to detect the diseases.